rogueocelot/cdwindow/README.md

 # cdwindow

-This program uses dbus-monitor output to save the most recently opened directory in Nautilus.
+This program uses dbus-monitor output to save the most recently opened directory in Nautilus (GNOME Files).
-This is for use with Gnome, which doesn't support `open in terminal` with non default terminals.
+This is for use with GNOME, which only supports right click -> `open in terminal` with GNOME Terminal.

 ## Installation
 To install, `cd` into the program directory and run: